drjubbs/dota-stats/README.md

 # TODO

+- Covert `fetch.py` to use MariaDB directly, eliminating the older SQLite3 staging files.
+Also modify to fetch all skill levels (not just normal skill) so that comparisons can be done at various skill levels.
+See what the impact on # of records fetched is.
+- Add the summary statistics update to the end of the `fetch.sh` script so that the match count is automatically populated.
 - Increase number of threads from 8 to 16 to see if we can fetch more data?
   - Moved to urllib3, see if this resolves protocol errors I was seeing before.
 - Use new MariaDB database to compare pre- and post-patch winrrates.